 Anchor knife in wood to steady knife.
 This is safer that trying to hold and exposed knife blade in your hand.

 This Technique is reserved for more mature Scouts and Adults with excellent knife skills.
-It must be done under the supervision of one of our Survival instructors.
+It must be done under the supervision of one of our Survival Instructors.

 If a saw (or knife) blade is long enough, you can slide your stone across it to create sparks.